rademacher-p/stats-learn/Documentation/Journals/app_notes.md

 - Use smaller discrete spaces?
 Or use continuous space and **discretization**?

-- Need better NN architectures and optimizers to *ensure* overfitting!!
+- Need better NN architectures and optimizers to *maximize* overfitting!!

 - *Harder functions and data volumes for pop learners to learn*
   - Random discrete functions